thinking-binaries/current-cost/README.md

 ./make_ccost
 ```

-Program the fuses on your ATTiny85
+Program the fuses on your ATTiny85, so it uses the RC oscillator
+at 8MHz (instead of the factory default 1MHz) to get the correct
+timing for the serial port.
+You only have to do this once for
+any new chip, as it retains the values across flash cycles.

 ```
-./make_ccost write_fuses
+./make_ccost set-fuses
 ```

-Program the code on your ATTiny85
+Program the code on your ATTiny85.
+I use an Arduino UNO in ArduinoISP mode
+and connect the 6 wires to the ATTiny85 (reset, gnd, 3v3, MOSI, MISO SCLK)
+as detailed in the 'Arduino as ISP' sketch).

 ```
 ./make_ccost program
 ```

-Clean out any generated files
+Clean out any generated files, before you check this code back into a
+source code repository.
 ```
 ./make_ccost clean
 ```